sathomas2/CarND-MPC-Project/README.md

 ### Calculating the Errors (CTE and EPSI)
 The CTE is the difference between the y position of the polynomial fitted to the waypoints at x_latency and y_latency (main.cpp line 111).

 EPSI is the difference between the steering angle and the desired steering angle (main.cpp line 112).
-The desired orientation is the arctangent of the derivative of the fitted polynomial at x_latency, or:
+The desired steering angle is the arctangent of the derivative of the fitted polynomial at x_latency, or:
  <figure>
   <img src="readme_images/psidesired.png"/>
 </figure>